oldmill1/react-redux-sample-project/README.md

 ## Running the Project

-1. Download the zip or clone directly into whatever directory you wish, using `git@github.com:oldmill1/react-redux-sample-project.git`
+1. Download the zip or clone directly into whatever directory you wish, by doing `git clone git@github.com:oldmill1/react-redux-sample-project.git`

 2. `cd` into `react-redux-sample-project`